Johnson ‘clearly an asset’ to campaign as ex-PM set to go on holiday

 “I mean, Boris is clearly an asset to the campaign, he has clearly chosen to get involved and he’s clearly urging people to vote Conservatives.”

-Mr Johnson, who turns 60 on Wednesday, is now not expected to physically go out on the stump in the coming weeks, and has instead been writing letters of endorsement and backing a number of Tories in social media posts.
+Mr Johnson, who turns 60 on Wednesday, is not expected to go out on the stump in the next two weeks, and has instead been writing letters of endorsement and backing a number of Tories in social media posts.

-It is understood he will instead be taking a holiday in the coming days, though the travel was planned long in advance of Rishi Sunak calling a surprise summer election.
+It is understood he will instead be taking a holiday in the coming days, though the trip was planned long in advance of Rishi Sunak calling a surprise summer election.

-His team says he has done what party headquarters have asked him to do, for example making videos and writing articles of support.
+His team says he acted in line with what party headquarters have asked him to do, for example making videos and writing articles of support.

 The former prime minister led the Tories to a landslide victory in 2019, which collapsed the so-called “red wall” in the Midlands and North of England.